 HELP WITH GENEPOP

-Tests of sub-options 1 or 2 (genic differentiation) are concerned with the allelic distribution of alleles in the various populations.
-The null hypothesis tested is Ho: "the allelic distribution is identical across populations".
+These are concerned with the distribution of alleles in the various samples.
+The null hypothesis tested is Ho: 'alleles are drawn from the same distribution in all populations'.
 For each locus, the test is performed on a contingency table like this one:

 Sub-Pop.
 Alleles